Aubrey Davis Park Master Plan

 The trail speed limit and bike lanes on North Mercer Way are issues for another day.
 They do not relate to the King County October deadline.
 Bike lanes on North Mercer would be great, and we urge that project be considered with the next TIP process.
 I have seen no evidence that the current trail speed limit is a problem, but would gladly review any such study and data.

-Mclausen over 5 years ago
+Mclausen about 6 years ago

 As a long-term resident and cyclist who with others have worked for over three years to encourage ST, WSDOT, City Staff, King County, and King County Sewer to reduce bicycle/pedestrian conflicts and improve safety along the I-90 Trail, I agree with Dan Thompson’s description of the problem, but differ on widening the trail, especially between ICW/26th Street and the East Channel Bridge.